 Is there a particular case that has inspired you?

 One of the first critical cases I ever saw was a French Bulldog with severe heat stroke.
-Seeing a whole team of doctors and nurses come together was really inspiring and reinforced that emergency medicine was where I was meant to be.
+Seeing a whole team of doctors and technicians come together was really inspiring and reinforced that emergency medicine was where I was meant to be.
 After several days in the hospital, the dog recovered and went home!

 What do you like to do outside of work?